Shoulder dystocia

 What actions are taken if shoulder dystocia happens?

-If your doctor or midwife suspects shoulder dystocia, they will first tell you to stop pushing.
-They will immediately call for help, since you may need other specialist doctors and nurses to help care for you or your baby.
+They will call for help, since you may need other specialist doctors and nurses to help care for you or your baby.

 Sometimes, simply changing your position can free the shoulder.
 You might be asked to lie flat on your back with your knees pulled back as far as they can go.
 This is called the 'McRoberts position'.
-Your midwife or doctor may also gently press above your pubic bone to help free your baby’s shoulder.
+Most shoulder dystocias are solved with this.

 Another position that can work is for you to get onto your hands and knees (all fours).

-Sometimes, your midwife or doctor will need to put their fingers or hand inside your vagina to free your baby’s body.
-You may need an episiotomy first.
-If this is the case, your midwife or doctor will explain what’s happening and ask you to consent to the procedure.
+Sometimes, your midwife or doctor will need to put their fingers inside your vagina to free your baby's body.
+You may need an episiotomy first to create more room.

 Other emergency treatments

-In very rare cases, your midwife or doctor will need to break your baby’s collarbone to get them out.
+In rare cases, your midwife or doctor will need to break your baby's collarbone to get them out.
 It will heal quickly afterwards.

-Both of these options are emergency treatments.
+Both options are emergency treatments.

-What should I expect after the birth?
+What can I expect after my baby's birth?

-Most babies recover from shoulder dystocia very well.
-But because they may have been injured or deprived of oxygen, they may need to be watched more closely or spend time in the neonatal intensive care unit.
+Because your baby may have been injured or deprived of oxygen, they may need to be watched more closely or spend time in the neonatal intensive care unit.

 Some babies will need physiotherapy, and you may need help with breastfeeding if your baby has been injured.

 You might feel shocked, guilty or worried about your baby.
 Your doctor, midwife, or a maternal child health nurse can help you deal with these feelings.
+Find out more about dealing with traumatic birth experiences.

 Your doctor or midwife will also talk with you about why the shoulder dystocia might have happened.